Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Concluding Remarks

 \section{Concluding Remarks}

-We studied the transport properties of continuous-time quantum walks (CTQWs) initialized in delocalized states on a one-dimensional lattice with a single defect.
+We studied the transport properties of CTQWs initialized in delocalized states on a one-dimensional lattice with a single defect.
 The defect is implemented through a modified hopping amplitude $\xi$ and complex phases $\theta_-$ and $\theta_+$ applied to the left and right bonds connecting the walker’s central site to its nearest neighbors.
-We focused on the contrasting behaviors that arise when the walker is initialized either in a fully localized state or in Gaussian states of different widths.
+We focused on the behavior of Gaussian initial states with different widths in comparison with the fully localized case.
 Like localized states, Gaussian wave packets are sensitive to the defect strength, but they additionally display a phase-induced chirality absent in the localized case.
 We further showed that their dynamics reflect a competition between weak- and strong-coupling localization mechanisms, each modulated by the applied phases.

 Our results show that suitable choices of $(\xi,\theta_\pm)$ can significantly enhance transport for Gaussian initial states, even though delocalization typically slows spreading on homogeneous lattices.
 In particular, phase engineering enables fine control over directional propagation, allows suppression or restoration of spatial symmetry, and can boost the asymptotic spreading rate without inducing persistent localization.
-Conversely, we identified broad regions of parameter space where the standard deviation is reduced, or where noticeable trapping persists despite $\sigma_d/\sigma > 1$, demonstrating that spreading efficiency and localization must be examined jointly when characterizing transport.
+Conversely, we identified broad regions of parameter space where the standard deviation is reduced or where noticeable trapping persists despite $\sigma_d/\sigma > 1$, demonstrating that spreading efficiency and localization must be examined jointly when characterizing transport.

 Mapping the $(\xi,\theta)$ parameter space revealed extended regions of enhanced and suppressed spreading governed by the interplay between hopping-amplitude imbalance and phase modulation.
 Regions of poor transport, identified through $\sigma_d/\sigma < 1$ for $\sigma_0=1$, provided the foundation for defining losing strategies in a Parrondo-type framework.
 Using these configurations, we constructed three alternation protocols, each formed by switching between two individually losing strategies at time intervals of $\pi/\omega$.
 For appropriately chosen $\omega$, the alternation protocols suppress localization, redistribute trapped probability, and achieve spreading rates that surpass those of both constituent strategies and the homogeneous lattice.
 This behavior underscores how temporal alternation between static defects can generate constructive interference patterns that enhance global transport.